 Bose Soundlink III is already a quite old portable speaker, but it is still very capable to outperform newer speakers and is still a speaker to recommend to others.
 Bose has always spoken about engineering problems with portable Bluetooth speakers because Bluetooth compression diminishes the sound quality and with Soundlink III it seemed that they found a way on how to fix this problem.

-Bose upgraded their sound on Soundlink III, but if this upgrade is better is more or less a personal taste, as others may like Soundlink II sound better.
-But the speaker still sounds very clear with powerful and quite deep bass with generous highs that does not sound too over the top.
+Bose upgraded their sound on Bose Soundlink III, but if this upgrade is better is more or less a personal taste, as others may like Soundlink II sound better.
+But the speaker still sounds very clear with powerful and quite deep bass with generous highs that does not seem too over the top.

 Bose is more or less a low-mid speaker rather than high-mid making the sound a bit warmer across all genres and does not hurt the treble so much, but that means that at the higher frequency it loses its edge compared to its previous model.